CollectiveDS/documentation/oauth.md

 ## Process response and store tokens

-CDS will respond to your POST request by returning a JSON object that contains a short-lived access token and a refresh token.
+Studio71 will respond to your POST request by returning a JSON object that contains a short-lived access token and a refresh token.

 ```
 {